lucasboulding/tournament-management-racket/2020-04-21_Design-Process-Log.md

 # Preamble

 This log outlines the thinking behind my code.
 This form of documentation can prove invaluable for troubleshooting, but it's primary function is to assist in my learning.
 In some senses it's like a verbose git commit, except that it includes my thinking process as well as actual technical detail.
 It will include theories about how I think things work, as well as plans, goals, attempts, and failures.
+Most recent log entry first, and each log entry is written in approximately chronological order as I proceed through a programming session.

 # Log

 ## 2020-05-03